 My muscles ached every day and I was exhausted.
-I’d awaken many nights with my body stiff from fear.
-I just couldn’t relax even though I meditated 2 hours a day.
+I awakened many nights with my body stiff from fear.
+I couldn’t relax even though I meditated two hours a day.
 My inner voice told me to walk every morning no matter what, so I’d take myself to Lake Lanier and walk in the park.
 The connection with Nature soothed me at least for a little while.

 My greatest desire was to stay conscious through my pain and to face my emotional insecurity so that I could develop self-love.
-Intimacy will all of myself, especially with the part of me who felt so insecure.
-I intended to heal the old wounds and patterns so my Authentic Self could emerge.
+I needed to feel intimacy with all of myself, especially with the part of me who felt so insecure.
+I intended to heal the old wounds and coping patterns so my Authentic Self could emerge.